aau-claaudia/ailab-docs/docs/additional-guides/running-a-container-in-interactive-mode.md

-You can launch a shell within a Singularity container, allowing you to interact with the container's environment by using the `shell` command:
+You can launch a shell within a Singularity container, allowing you to interact with the container's environment.
+Use the `shell` command with the desired image as follows

 !!! example
     ```console